An Insider’s Guide to Exploring the Margaret River Caves

 Last Updated:

 In 2017 I went on my first below ground adventure at one of the many limestone caves that lie beneath the surface in the Margaret River Region.
-It was at the time, and still remains, one of my favourite activities to do in the region.
-Since that initial trip many years ago, I’ve relocated to live in Margaret River and have visited all the public caves – some more than once!
+It was at the time, and still remains, one of my favourite activities in the region.
+Since that initial trip many years ago, I’ve relocated to live in Margaret River and have visited all the caves – some more than once!

 Each cave offers a unique adventure, as no two are quite alike.
 In this guide, I’ll walk you through all you need to know before visiting the caves to help you decide which one to visit, along with my recommendations for the best cave for different types of travellers.